zapier/visual-builder/docs/_partners/planning-guide.md

 **Focus on popular use cases**.
 Think about what users would want to automatically create in your app, and build actions for those specific items.
 Think about everything they would need to create in a workflow—would they need to create folders along with new files?
 Would they need to add a customer for a new order?
 That will help you find other actions that may need to be added.

-**Do not add Delete actions**.
+**Do not add delete actions**.
 Deleting data automatically can let users accidentally delete data they didn't intend to delete.
 Instead, offer less permanent actions such as options to deactivate, unsubscribe, or tag a user in a certain way (where users could then easily delete those items from inside your app).

-**Only add Update actions for clear use cases**.
+**Only add update actions for clear use cases**.
 Updating items with detailed fields such as contact details are easy, as users can simply add the updated data via Zapier.
 Updating a longer, single item such as a note or document is harder or impossible to implement, and thus should not be used in a Zapier integration.
 Update actions should be separate from create actions.

 **Actions may create multiple items if needed**, using the same data, though you will likely need to customize the API call code to create multiple items at once.
 Only do this for linked items, such as if an app stores customers and customer addresses separately.
 If the multiple items that need to be created are top-level, complex items in your app, they should be separate actions within Zapier.
 You can then link the two with a drop-down menu in the action to select the paired item, add a search action for users to find the specific item they need, and then let them match the items with the [_Use a Custom Value_ option](https://zapier.com/help/create/customize/add-custom-values-to-dropdown-menu-fields-in-zaps) in Zapier.